Atmosera-CoPilot-Dev/copilot-examples/architecture/architecture-readme.md

 This is a simple example of how we can use Copilot to generate reference architecture diagrams such as Network Timing diagram.
 We will create the format using [Mermaid](https://mermaid.live/).

-We will run through the prompts, but you should try this on your own code base or other unfamiliar code!
+We will run through the prompts even though the results are posted below.
+You should try this on your own code base or other unfamiliar code!

 # Simple Prompt to create Network Timing Diagram